ciglenecki/stylegan2-ada-project/README.md

 ## 📋 Todo:
 - [x] write introduction to the problem
 - [x] create a minimal working example pytorch script of torch loading, file loading and file writing
-- [x] add a preprocessing script which does the same preprocessing as FFHQ's method# StyleGAN2-ADA project
+- [x] add a preprocessing script which does the same preprocessing as FFHQ's method
+- [x] implement custom DCGAN
+  - [x] train on FFHQ dataset
+  - [x] train on Celeba dataset
+  - [x] trian on MetFaces dataset
+- [x] implement custom StyleGAN
+  - [x] train on FFHQ dataset
+  - [x] train on Celeba dataset
+  - [x] trian on MetFaces dataset
 - [x] get minimal working example of projecting the image into latent space (latent space, final image, video of the interpolation between the initial and final image)
-- [ ] Better interpolation results:
-  - [ ] create 10 different images and interpolate their latent vectors to get the best results
+- [x] create script for linear interpolation of two images
+  - [x] add gui slider
+  - [x] add precompute/cache
+- [x] explore latent space in a particular direction, change concrete features (pose, nose...) [link](https://amarsaini.github.io/Epoching-Blog/jupyter/2020/08/10/Latent-Space-Exploration-with-StyleGAN2.html#3.-Interpolation-of-Latent-Codes)
+  - [x] change a particual dimension of W in hope of chaning a specific facial feature (works!)
+  - [x] use trained latent directions (open_mouth, open_eyes...) and generate images new images
+- [x] compare StyleGAN2 and StyleGAN2-ADA
+  - [x] finetune both models on MetFaces (n = 1400)
+  - [x] finetune both models on MetFaces (n = 100)
+  - [x] compare images and FID metric for different kimg step
+- [x] write a full PDF report
+- [x] create a presentation
 - [ ] add noise to latent vector at every level of projection to include randomness
 - [ ] use W(1,18) instead of W(1) when projecting [link](https://colab.research.google.com/github/woctezuma/stylegan2-projecting-images/blob/master/stylegan2_projecting_images_with_my_fork.ipynb#scrollTo=beAa5YPrdqgs&uniqifier=2)
-- [ ] explore latent space in a particular direction, change concrete features (pose, nose...) [link](https://amarsaini.github.io/Epoching-Blog/jupyter/2020/08/10/Latent-Space-Exploration-with-StyleGAN2.html#3.-Interpolation-of-Latent-Codes)
-  - [ ] even better: take feature from a person?
+- [ ] take feature from a person?
 E.g. simple interpolation between faces A and B is always possible.
 But how can I add A's hair to B?
 Find a way to extract latent representation of A's hair and add it to B.

-## Notes/findings:
-### Latent space projection
-Initial projection in latent space gave very bad results <IMAGE_OF_BAD_PROJECTION>.
-This happened because the preprocessing of the image was not done in the same way as FFHQ's preprocessing (TODO: describe FFHQ's preprocessing technique).
-Once the FFHQ's preprocessing was applied the lantet projection was better.

-Projection to latent representation takes ~2 minutes (TODO: can we improve this?)

 ## 📁 Directory structure